mborn1/pyoptex/docs/source/index.rst

   Go to :ref:`qc_first_design` and :ref:`qc_splitk` for an example respectively.
 * **Cost-optimal designs**: These design generation algorithms follow a new DoE philosophy.
-Instead of fixing the number of runs and randomization structure, the algorithm optimizes directly on the underlying resource constraints.
+Instead of fixing the number of runs and randomization structure, the algorithm optimizes directly based on the underlying resource constraints.
 The user must only specify a budget and a function which computes the resource consumption of a design.
 Go to :ref:`qc_cost` for an example.
 The currently implemented algorithm is CODEX.